ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 #### Additional Repository Setup Instructions

 Since Git Sync was last updated (as of v.2.1.1), GitHub has changed the default branch for all new repositories from master to main.
 You will need to manually change this back to prevent issues with the plugin.

-1. In your repository, click the branch dropdown with **main**.
-2. Type master and then select `Create branch: master from 'main'`.
-3. Go to repository Settings -> Branches.
-4. Change main to master under the default branch section and click **Update**.
-5. Confirm by clicking **I understand, update the default branch.**

-Optional: Delete the main branch

-1. Go back to the code section of the repository.
-2. Click on the branch dropdown and choose: View all branches.
-3. Click the trashcan to the right of the main branch.
+The easiest way to do this is to go the repository Settings > Branches and rename main to master.

+!
+Important: Do not skip this step or the plugin will not work.

 #### Use the Git Sync Setup Wizard